 Our least favorite, without a doubt, is by bus.
 Bus travel is almost a necessity of travel in SE Asia, and something we grew very tired of.
 Yes, it is cheap and offers views of the country we’d never see by airplane, but these days were usually long and left us feeling physically and mentally exhausted by the time we reached our next hotel.

 The Sightseeing Day

 This type of day is self explanatory.
 We usually spend the majority of the day out and about, touring whatever landmark, temple, museum, hiking trail, or city where we are.
 On these days, we usually start with breakfast (hopefully provided where we are staying) at 9 am, spend the majority of the day sightseeing, and are back at the hotel after dinner.

 The Chill Day

 These days are few and far between, usually happening once every week, but we all love them.
 Constant sightseeing and traveling is exhausting and sometimes we just need to take a break and we probably take these breaks a lot less often than we should.

 What About Homeschooling?

 For homeschooling we are using Calvert Education and our experience has been awesome.
 Prior to starting the trip we made digital versions of most of the textbooks and put these on the kids’ laptops.
 Their subjects include math, reading, grammar, history, science, and geography.
 Tim covers the math while I handle everything else.

 We fit homeschooling in whenever we can.
 Tyler and Kara started their year early, actually completing their first lessons at the end of June even before we left for the trip.
-The sooner they start the sooner they are finished, also meaning that we didn’t have to carry around papers and books throughout the entire trip (as not everything could be digitalized).
+The sooner they start the sooner they are finished, which also means that we won’t have to carry around papers and books throughout the entire trip (as not everything could be digitalized).